sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 const err = require('@/err');
 ```

-With this set to `true` the following code will be reported.
+With this set to `true`, the following code will be reported:

 ```js
 import tempWrite from 'temp-write';